mesuhailpm/memories/README.md

 This was beacuse of error code.
 Solved.

 ## Lastly
-i have three branhes in my local project main -- update: deleted part1 -- updatae: deleted part2
+i have three branches in my local project main -- update: deleted part1 -- updatae: deleted part2